Interview: Datin Sharifah Ikhlas Syed Ismail Aljaffree, Director – Malaysia My Second Home Centre for Malaysia’s Ministry of Tourism and Culture

 Where are most MM2H applicants from?

 China is the country that has the highest number of participants in this programme, at around 47%.
-We have about 130 participating countries and we currently have over 38,000 people in the programme.
+We have about 130 participating countries and we currently have over 40,000 approved applications in the programme.
 Top countries also include South Korea, Japan, Bangladesh and the UK.
 We also have a good number from Hong Kong and Taiwan.
 Australia and the US are showing a very good response to this programme, as well as Singapore.
-Applications are very strong at the moment, running at around 500-600 a month.
+Applications are very encouraging at the moment, running at around 500-600 a month.
 We do not want to focus on one country as a supply market.
 We want to get a diversity of nations coming in, creating a cross-cultural social effect on the local communities.

 What attracts people to the scheme?

 Each nationality has different factors as to why they want to choose Malaysia.
 Different nationalities have different priorities.
 For Chinese people, they may be tired of the harsh winter conditions in some parts of their country.
 The same thing goes for Japan, because of the very cold winter in their country.
 So, the climate is a very traditional factor influencing the decision.
-People choose Malaysia for the climate, the location, the affordable cost of living, and perhaps for other family members that had already migrated here.
+People choose Malaysia for the climate, the location, the affordable cost of living, and perhaps for other family members who had already migrated here.
 But things are evolving.
 After the more traditional reasons, now we are seeing Chinese people coming here because of property investment, for the affordable medical facilities of very high quality.
 They also come for the IVF.
 In some cases, it’s also for the good level of education they can find here for their children.

 Do different states attract different people?

 Indeed!
 British retirees are very attracted by Penang, for the lifestyle, and thanks to the British heritage linked with the island.
 Chinese and Japanese are attracted to Kuala Lumpur and Selangor.
 Americans and Australians are proving to be attracted by Johor Bahru.
-Younger people in general tend to be more attracted to KL, for the vibrant lifestyle, amenities and infrastructure.
+Younger people in general tend to be more attracted to KL, for the vibrant lifestyle, amenities and infrastructures it offers.
 Some of these people are professionals, who have a work base somewhere else in Southeast Asia.
 It may be that the husband is working in Hong Kong.
 He will put his family residing in Kuala Lumpur.
 The same goes for the US and European nationals.
 Many of them have worked with a multinational company here in Malaysia before, and as they have been exposed to the lifestyle and they like the climate here, and they like the cost of living.

 What are the key challenges you are facing with this programme?